seiyamiyaoka/show_me_the_datastructure/explanation_1.md

 $O(1)$
 The "get" and "set" methods access the cache.

-The amount of calculation is ＄O(1)$ because the data can be specified at once by the key.
+The Order complexity is $O(1)$ because the data can be specified at once by the key.

 ## About implementation